 It’s Time to Give Female Monsters a Voice

 by Geek’s Guide to the Galaxy

-Listen to our complete interview with Neil Gaiman in Episode 253 of Geek’s Guide to the Galaxy (above).
+Listen to our complete interview with Theodora Goss in Episode 262 of Geek’s Guide to the Galaxy (above).
 And check out some highlights from the discussion below.

 “Rational Dress was a movement to, first, get rid of the corset, because the corset, which women had worn, in one form or another, for a very long time — basically most of the century — really did affect your ability to do a lot of things.
 I mean, a Victorian woman wearing a corset is much different from a modern woman wearing a corset, because a Victorian woman would have been wearing it from a very young age, so it would have been much more comfortable for her.
 The rationale for a corset at the time was not just a fashion rationale — it was thought that women’s bodies were weak and they needed support, so the corset would actually give you support, it would help you do things.
 Nowadays we get that support from having muscles, but actually if you’d worn a corset all your life, you wouldn’t necessarily have developed some of those muscles, the abdominal muscles that we really focus on in our Pilates classes, for example.”